tarwn/lessthandot-hugo/blogs/content/posts/2013-02-05-leveraging-msbuild-to-automate-ssrs.md

 </p>

 <p style="text-align: justify;">
   A week ago I gave a session for the Belgian SQL Server user group, <a href="http://sqlug.be/">SQLUG.be</a>, about how MSBUILD can be used to automate SSRS deployments.
-Thanks to a lovely strike of the taxi drivers in Brussels it took me only 2 hours to get at the location, but hey, the turnout was great, there was beer and pizza and the demo’s didn’t crash.
+Thanks to a lovely strike of the taxi drivers in Brussels it took me only 2 hours to get at the location, but hey, the turnout was great, there was beer and pizza and the demo's didn't crash.
 </p>

 <p style="text-align: justify;">